BASED IN SLIGO, IRELAND

 The Story

 Some showbands end up attracting a lot of attention and Eileen Reid and her Cadets are one such band.
-Eileen, complete with her blonde beehive hairdo and interesting costumes choices (for the day) was really Ireland's first female superstar and was actually the only Irish female singer to have a number one hit in the sixties with "Fallen Star."
+Eileen, complete with her blonde beehive hairdo and interesting costume choices (for the day) was really Ireland's first female showband superstar and was actually the only Irish female singer to have a number one hit in the sixties with "Fallen Star."

-Eileen had been playing around Dublin with The Melody Makers, a local band that was moderately successful locally.
-In late 1961, she heard a band was being formed by Tom Costello and she went to the audition.
-The Melochords, another popular Dublin band would be used as the nucleus of the new showband, The Cadets, however Eileen was not a popular choice with the band members as they wanted to bring back Dickie Rock to front the new band.
+However, Eileen was not a popular choice with the band members as they wanted to bring back Dickie to front the new band.
 Dickie had previously left The Melochords to form his own group, The Echoes.
-Despite their protests, Tom knew promoters were looking for something special and he went with Eileen.
-The original lineup of the Cadets was: Eileen Reid (vocals), Patrick Murphy (harmonica), Jas Fagan (trombone), Paddy Burns (trumpet), Gerry Hayes (keyboards), Brendan O'Connell (guitar), Jimmy Day (sax/guitar), Noel McGann (bass), and Willie Devey (drums).
-They opened on St. Stephen's night in the Garda Club in Dublin.
+Despite their protests, Tom Costello, the band's manager, knew promoters were looking for something special and he went with Eileen.
+The original lineup of the Cadets was: Eileen Reid (vocals), Pat Murphy (harmonica), Jas Fagan (trombone), Gerry Hayes (keyboards), Brendan O'Connell (guitar), Jimmy Day (sax/guitar), Noel McGann (bass), and Ian McGarry (drums).
+They opened on the 23rd of December in the Crystal Ballroom in Dublin and a few nights later played St. Stephen's night in the Garda Club in Dublin.

 Within a year, Eileen started to date the band's sax player, Jimmy Day, whom she would eventually marry.
 Like many of the early showbands, The Cadets got their shot at international stardom and appeared on several TV shows in the U.K. On July 13, 1963 they became the first Irish showband to appear on the ITV programme, Thank Your Lucky Stars, sharing the stage with "newcomers" Mick Jagger and The Rolling Stones.
 Eileen once recounted that Mick was really taken with their snappy outfits.
 They made their Irish TV debut on The Showband Show.
 During this period, they also toured America and were even given their own show on Radio Eireann, called Carnival Time with the Cadets.
+Some time in early 1963, Gerry Hayes was replaced by Frank Nolan on keyboards.

 The band toured with Johnny and June Cash when they came to Ireland in October, 1963.
 The highlight of the tour was a concert in the National Stadium in Dublin.
 Eileen and the Cadets were introduced as a major force in the Irish music scene to The Beatles when they came to Dublin in November 1963.
-In late 1965, Patrick Murphy was replaced with singer, Paul "Bat" Green, a move which gave the band more range on stage, as well as a male counter to Eileen.
+That same year, the Cadets became one of the early showbands to have a single released, Hello Trouble.

 After the release of Hello Trouble on Decca, the band switched to Pye Records and were soon number 1 in Ireland with their version of Jim Reeves’ Fallen Star.
 On May 25, 1964, Eileen became the first, and only, 60's Showband female vocalist to have a number one hit on the Irish charts, and the third showband overall, behind only the Royal and Miami to top the Irish charts.
 In late 1964, they charted with their most famous song, I Gave My Wedding Dress Away.
 For this melancholy country ballad, Eileen regularly appeared onstage dressed in a wedding dress, which caused a minor sensation at the time.